-Driving Over the “Per se” Limit Prosecutes for THC Whether Impaired Or Not
+Driving Over the “Per se” Limit for THC

 “Per Se” is a new piece of legislation for Canadians to consider as it allows police to prosecute for the presence of THC without having to prove you are impaired.